ElektraInitiative/libelektra/doc/decisions/logging.md

 Both code comments and assertions are unfortunately not very popular.
 A quite efficient way to still get some documentation about the code are logging statements.
-In Elektra there are currently inconsistent and unusable.
+In Elektra they are currently inconsistent and unusable.
 Thus there is an urge for this decision.

 ## Constraints